15 Best Things to Do in Bradenton (FL)

 It’s the perfect place for an afternoon stroll, a bit of window shopping, or for relaxing with a cappuccino while channeling your inner artist.

-Consider picking up a one of a kind piece as a memento of your trip.
+Consider picking up a one-of-a-kind piece as a memento.

 2. Manatee County Golf Course